Last updated: June 2026

 Can students host a Blooket game?

 Yes.
-Any Blooket account holder can host a game.
-Students with accounts can create question sets and host sessions for classmates or friends.
-The host functions are identical regardless of whether the account is a teacher account or a student account.
-However, teacher accounts have access to classroom-specific features like roster management.
+Any Blooket account holder can host.
+Students with accounts can create question sets and host sessions for classmates or friends, and the host functions are identical regardless of account type.
+Teacher accounts add classroom-specific features like roster management.

 Do you need a paid account to host Blooket?

-No. Free Blooket accounts can host live games in all standard game modes.
-Blooket Plus upgrades unlock additional modes, homework assignment features, and detailed reporting.
-For most classroom hosting needs, the free account is fully functional and sufficient.
+No. Free accounts can host live games in most standard modes for up to 60 players.
+Blooket Plus unlocks the remaining modes, raises the cap to 300 players, and adds homework assignment and detailed reporting.
+For most classroom hosting, the free account is fully sufficient.

 How many players can join a hosted Blooket game?